zixinzh/homepage/research/index.md

 <br/>

 # Professional Activities
+1. Reviewer of *International Conference on Learning Representations (ICLR)*, 2022
 1. Reviewer of *Neural Information Processing Systems (NeurIPS)*, 2021
 1. Reviewer of *International Conference on Artificial Intelligence and Statistics (AISTATS)*, 2021
 1. Reviewer of *IEEE Transactions on Information Theory*